2,000 years later, scientists finally know what's in these charred Roman scrolls

 The content from two of the scrolls -- written by the ancient philosopher Philodemus on the subject of political rhetoric -- is currently being translated from ancient Greek into English and will soon be published in a scientific journal.

 There are a total of six Herculaneum scrolls, some unrolled and others in a fully rolled state.
+The volcanic eruption also devastated the city of Pompeii.